Thierry61/tfa_safenetwork/README.md

 This kind of node is provided in binary form (as a docker image).
 It uses an out of band network that collects data from participating vaults.
 Aggregate data are displayed on [this site](http://116.203.42.154/).

-Install docker on a Linux host and then join the network with the following command:
+Install Docker with engine version >= 18.09.0 on a Linux host and then join the network with the following command:

 ```bash
 docker swarm join --token SWMTKN-1-3eqzfowpfpsmknaiqitojn560jzfeqapkvgpvy0cj8wqb1oxkw-9up8ds418mt3u03x2wyd9y1ps 116.203.25.212:2377
 ```

-To be considered a sponsor and participate in the Honor Roll, provide at least 2 tracked nodes on different hosts whose hostname contains a double dash sequence ('--') with a common string before this sequence.
+To be considered a sponsor and participate in the Honor Roll, provide one or more tracked nodes on different hosts whose hostname contains a double dash sequence ('--') with a common string before this sequence.
 This common string will be your name as a sponsor.
 For example with the following hostnames: